I have a sizable tried-and-true cookie recipe file, but I am always eager to discover new ones. Who doesn't love cookies?

 Stove-Top Frittata (No Oven)

-Making a classic frittata often makes use of a stove as well as an oven to complete the cooking process.
-In my recipe, I avoid using the oven by merely using a tight-fitting cover over the sauté pan.
+Making a classic frittata often requires the use of a stove as well as an oven to complete the cooking process.
+I avoid using the oven in my recipe by merely using a tight-fitting cover over the sauté pan.
 The result is the same.
 One has a fluffy egg dish filled with ingredients that can make breakfast, brunch, lunch, or dinner come together in just a few moments.

 Cook Time (Mushrooms Sautéed in Advance)